Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Quantum Computation with Anyons

 To ensure consistency in an anyon model, the $F$ and $R$ matrices should satisfy the hexagon and pentagon equations, as demonstrated in any braided monoidal category \cite{Bakalov2000}.
 Furthermore, by solving the hexagon and pentagon identities, one can determine the numerical values of the components of the $F$ and $R$ matrices \cite{bonderson}.
 Another method of determining the components of those matrices for an $SU(2)_k$ anyon model with an arbitrary integer $k$, representing the level of the theory, is mentioned in \cite{PRXQuantum.2.010334, bonderson}.
 The algebraic theory of such anyon systems is described by the Temperley-Lieb-Jones category TLJ($A$) for a fixed value of $A =\pm i \exp(\pm i\pi/{2(k+2)})$, and the associated topological quantum field theory is known as the Jones-Kauffman theory at level $k$ \cite{delaney2017}.\\

 The process of exchanging two adjacent anyons is known as braiding, which is a fundamental operation in anyon models.
-In particular, the braiding operation between the $n$-th and $(n+1)$-th particles is referred to as the $\sigma_n$ braiding operator.
+In particular, the braiding operation between the $n$-th and $(n+1)$th particles is referred to as the $\sigma_n$ braiding operator.
 The braid group is generated by the set of all possible braiding operators between adjacent anyons.
 These operators satisfy Artin relations, which include the Yang-Baxter equation or the type III Reidemeister move \cite{doi:10.1142/4256, delaney2017}.
 These relations ensure the algebraic consistency of anyon models \cite{Artin1947, Bakalov2000}.
 In addition to the hexagon and pentagon equations, Artin relations are practically useful in the implementation of unit-testing \footnote{Unit-testing involves evaluating each unit of the program separately to identify potential errors that could propagate to other parts of the program at an early stage \cite{Huizinga2007}.} for numerical packages used to compute braid generators.
 The verification process will be explained further in the next sections.
-The explicit matrix representation of a braid generator can be obtained by choosing a fusion space basis according to the fusion process and then applying the relevant $F$ and $R$ transformations \cite{Hormozi2007}. {In general, there are two schemes to encode quantum information in the fusion states of anyons.
+The explicit matrix representation of a braid generator can be obtained by choosing a fusion space basis according to the fusion process and then applying the relevant $F$ and $R$ transformations \cite{Hormozi2007}.
+In general, there are two schemes to encode quantum information in the fusion states of anyons.
 In the dense encoding scheme, a minimal number of anyons is utilized.
 This scheme, which is discussed in Ref. \cite{PhysRevA.84.012332}, enables the systematic construction of two-qubit and three-qubit controlled phase gates.
 In the sparse encoding scheme, we represent each qubit or qudit with a definite number of anyons.
-Even though such construction does not allow for optimal use of the fusion space, it preserves the circuit model of quantum computation.
-In this study, we follow the latter.} {In the following section, we will explicitly demonstrate how to compute the matrix representations of braid generators acting on the fusion state of identical anyons grouped in sets of a fixed number of anyons.
+Even though such construction does not allow for optimal use of the fusion space, it preserves the circuit model of quantum computation. {In this study, we develop a method for the sparse encoding scheme, and we give an algorithm to address the generalized case where anyons prepared in an arbitrary fusion state.} In the following section, we will explicitly demonstrate how to compute the matrix representations of braid generators acting on the fusion state of identical anyons grouped in sets of a fixed number of anyons.
 Each set in our system consists of four anyons, since it is not recommended to represent a qubit with more than four anyons because of leakage, as proven for all anyon models in Ref. \cite{Ainsworth2011}.
-Nevertheless, the method can be extended systematically to an arbitrary number of anyons per set.
+Nevertheless, the method {will be} extended systematically to an arbitrary number of anyons per set {in Appendix \ref{app:supplementary-materials}}.
 It is important to note that the fusion space of four anyons does not necessarily have the dimension of a qubit.
-Instead, it generally corresponds to a qudit. }\\
+Instead, it generally corresponds to a qudit.